ywamsendai/ywamsendai-website/content/en/donate.md

 You can send money via [Wise](https://www.wise.com/).
 This is generally the cheapest method of sending us money from overseas.

-**Important: We cannot receive money directly sent to this account.
+**Important: We cannot receive money sent to this account directly from your bank.
 This method will only work via Wise.**

 Please find our bank details below: